 If a situation occurs where a client does not finish ASAP successfully and failed to return to the court for an extension of their restricted license, the client will remain licensed while the interlock is installed.
 Once the interlock requirement is completed successfully in the DMV system, the client's license will change to a not-licensed status until they re-enroll and complete ASAP successfully.
-If the client does not finish interlock successfully, the ASAP shall update the client's interlock requirement in the DMV system with the RVAS code.
+If the client does not finish interlock successfully, the ASAP shall update the client's interlock requirement in the DMV system with the RVAS code, effectively suspending their license.

 In processing a successful removal authorization for a client subject to a DUI 1st requirement in which they only had an interlock installed on one or more, but not all, of their multiple vehicles, the ASAP shall place an NCRT code on all vehicles without an interlock installed before placing the CMPL code on the successfully completed vehicle.
-This shall be done at the end of the requirement.